 What is a Broadcast and Sound Engineering Technician?

-Broadcast and sound engineering technicians set up, operate, and maintain the electrical equipment for radio and television broadcasts, concerts, sound recordings, and movies and in office and school buildings.
-They generally work indoors in office buildings and radio, television, or recording studios.
+A broadcast and sound engineering technician is someone who will set up, operate, and maintain the electrical equipment for radio and television broadcasts, concerts, sound recordings, and movies as well as in office and school buildings.
+They generally work indoors in radio, television, or recording studios.
 However, those who broadcast news and other programs outside the studio may work outdoors in all types of weather.
-Technicians typically work full time.

 What does a Broadcast and Sound Engineering Technician do?